-- Step 1.
-Discuss matter with the instructor of the course or the faculty member if not course-related or preceptor if internship-related. - Step 2.
+Step 1.
+Discuss matters with the instructor of the course or the faculty member if not course-related or preceptor if internship-related.

+Step 2.
 Meet with your primary academic advisor to discuss the matter.
 Try to find a resolution before proceeding to the next step.
-For this and all subsequent steps, it is helpful to have access to or a printout of the communications and/or steps taken with the instructor/faculty member to date. - Undergraduate students should contact their advisor(s) at the following email address: phundergrad@sdsu.edu - Graduate students should contact their advisor directly.
+For this and all subsequent steps, it is helpful to have access to or a printout of the communications and/or steps taken with the instructor/faculty member to date.

+- Undergraduate students should contact their advisor(s) at the following email address: phundergrad@sdsu.edu - Graduate students should contact their advisor directly.

 Step 3.
 Discuss the matter with the Head of your Division, Program or the JDP coordinator.
-If the person with whom you are trying to resolve the issue is the Division or Program Head, then skip to the next step. - Division of Epidemiology and Biostatistics: Dr. Humberto Parada, hparada@sdsu.edu - Division of Environmental Health: Dr. Paula Stigler Granados, pstiglergranados@sdsu.edu
+If the person with whom you are trying to resolve the issue is the Division or Program Head, then skip to the next step.

-- Division of GlobalHealth Management and Policy: Dr. Jong-Deuk Baek, jbaek@sdsu.edu - Division of Health Promotion and Behavioral Science: Dr. Emily Schmied, eschmied@sdsu.edu - Undergraduate Programs: Dr. Zohir Chowdhury, zohir.chowdhury@sdsu.edu

-Joint Doctoral Program in Public Health Co-Directors

-- Epidemiology Track Co-Director: Dr. Shira Goldenberg, PhD, sgoldenberg@sdsu.edu - Health Behavior Track Co-Director and Program Director: Dr. Heather L. Corliss, PhD, hcorliss@sdsu.edu - Global Health Track Co-Director: Dr. Elizabeth Reed, ScD ereed@sdsu.edu
+- Division of Epidemiology and Biostatistics: Dr. Humberto Parada, hparada@sdsu.edu - Division of Environmental Health: Dr. Paula Stigler Granados, pstiglergranados@sdsu.edu - Division of GlobalHealth Management and Policy: Dr. Jong-Deuk Baek, jbaek@sdsu.edu - Division of Health Promotion and Behavioral Science: Dr. Emily Schmied, eschmied@sdsu.edu - Undergraduate Programs: Dr. Zohir Chowdhury, zohir.chowdhury@sdsu.edu - DrPH Program: Dr. Jan-Walter De Neve, jdeneve@sdsu.edu - Joint Doctoral Program in Public Health Co-Directors - Epidemiology Track Co-Director: Dr. Shira Goldenberg, PhD, sgoldenberg@sdsu.edu - Health Behavior Track Co-Director and Program Director: Dr. Heather L. Corliss, PhD, hcorliss@sdsu.edu - Global Health Track Co-Director: Dr. Elizabeth Reed, ScD ereed@sdsu.edu

 Step 4.
-If this matter is not resolved, then discuss the matter directly with the SPH Associate Director for Student Affairs, Dr. Penelope (Jenny) Quintana iquintan@sdsu.edu, Hardy Tower 104).
+If this matter is not resolved, then discuss the matter directly with the SPH Associate Director for Student Affairs, Dr. Jennifer Felner (jfelner@sdsu.edu).